 Students with any criminal convictions, but especially sex or drug offenses, have limited eligibility for federal student aid and may be denied scholarships, loans, or grants.

-Note: Students are not eligible for a Bright Futures Scholarship if they have been convicted of a felony offense as an adult or juvenile.
+Note: Students that have been convicted of a felony offense as an adult or juvenile may lose their eligibility for a Bright Futures Scholarship.

 Licensed Professions